jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 *   **Config**
     *   user/application intended configuration for the device
-    *   translation plugins/units need to handle this configuration in data handlers as C(reate), U(pdate) and D(elete) operations - these data flow only towards the device - these data are cached in the mountpoint so when application performs read Config, it gets the cached version
+    *   translation plugins/units need to handle this configuration in data handlers as C(reate), U(pdate) and D(elete) operations.
+R(ead) pulls this config data from the device and updates the cache on its way back.

 ![Config data](readCfg.png)